 However, together with the trend of reduction of cost of MPS and increase in depth of coverage per sample, nextgeneration sequencing instruments are rapidly evolving.
 RNASeq applications are approaching not only sequence determination, but also quantification of transcripts and new platforms are approaching sequencing of single molecules without amplification.
 When the technology reaches this point, it may well replace PCR-based diagnostics (rapid point of care detection of infectious pathogens or known cancer mutations such as in EGFR gene for example).
 However, that is still in the future.
 PCR-based applications continue as a significant work engine supporting research, development and diagnostics.

 This guide is provided to researchers to address the most common PCR related questions.
-In addition to the troubleshooting guide, the scientific group and technical support team is also available to assist with further support, troubleshooting or, in cases such as when follow up experiments need to be conducted in a regulated environment, outsourcing to reference laboratories.
+In addition to the troubleshooting guide in Troubleshooting, the Sigma-Aldrich scientific group and technical support team is also available to assist with further support, troubleshooting or, in cases such as when follow up experiments need to be conducted in a regulated environment, outsourcing to reference laboratories.
 Our goal is to enable our customers to succeed.